Skip to main content

 • desktop: (min-width: 1280px)

-It is not possible to customize the breakpoint values at this time.
+It is not possible to customize the breakpoint values unless you compile CDS from the source code.

 Import the media object to use CDS breakpoints and media queries in your own custom styles.